-The University released a number of key forward-looking documents in the last decade, including Towards 2030 and the follow-up piece View from 2012.
+The University released a number of key forward-looking documents in the last decade. including Towards 2030 and the follow-up piece View from 2012.
 Following his installation as the 16th President of the University of Toronto (November 7, 2013), President Meric Gertler identified three major priorities that OISE has been working towards for the past six years.
-These priorities, including: (1) internationalizing what we do; (2) quality undergraduate education; and (3) effective relationships with our surrounding "communities", coincide with many of OISE's strengths including a strong record of research that makes important contributions to scholarship, to practice, and to informed public debate of educational issues that, in turn, informs public policy.
+These priorities, including: (1) internationalizing what we do; (2) quality undergraduate education; and (3) effective relationships with our surrounding "communities" coincide with many of OISE's strengths including a strong record of research that makes important contributions to scholarship, to practice, and to informed public debate of educational issues that, in turn, informs public policy.
 OISE has outstanding graduate programs in a wide range of educational and related fields, and it is able to attract and support excellent students.
 For example, OISE's repositioning to an all-graduate faculty education corresponded well with the University's long-term strategy to grow graduate enrolment including refocusing teacher education on the existing master's programs at OISE.
 This was also a strong endorsement of the University's differentiated role within the Province as a "research-intensive institution with a distinct leadership role in Ontario's post-secondary education system", which was recognized in the first Strategic Mandate Agreement between the University and the Ministry of Training, Colleges and Universities.
-Concrete examples of OISE's contribution to each of the President's three priorities are described in detail in the OISE's New Reality: Trends and Analysis, a 2016-2017 Academic Planning Document (pp. 28-31); however, here we would like to highlight a few important examples.
-First, OISE's contribution to re-imagining and reinventing undergraduate education is evident from our longstanding collaboration with our undergraduate partners within the University.
-This includes the development of Combined Degree Programs, and the participation of OISE faculty in the Provost's Undergraduate Course Development Fund (UCDF) described in detail in Section 7 of this Self-study.
-Second, strengthening and deepening key international partnerships is evident from OISE's leadership role-as one of the founding members and the only Canadian faculty of education represented-within the International Network of Education Institutes (INEI).
-Most recently, in November 2019, OISE hosted the network's annual meeting at which the renewal of Memorandum of Understanding between 11 partner institutions signalled a continuing global partnership.
-Third, OISE's contribution to leveraging our urban location(s) more fully, for the mutual benefit of University and City, continues through enriching our school-university partnerships (e.g., school-based cohorts) within our teacher education programs, as well as through enhancing community partnerships within OISE's graduate programs (e.g., Indigenous Education Network's collaboration with local Indigenous community groups and organizations to support initiatives related to our academic priorities).
-These examples illustrate that OISE has not only contributed to the President's three priorities, but through successful academic planning, and through progress towards its academic goals over the past five years-OISE has been able to meet opportunities and respond to challenges both local and global, and break new ground in relation to these priorities.
+Concrete examples of OISE's contribution to each of the President's three priorities are described in detail in the OISE's New Reality: Trends and Analysis, a 2016-2017 Academic Planning Document (pp. 28-31); however, we would like to highlight here OISE's collaboration with its undergraduate partners in the development of Combined Degree Programs, and the participation of OISE faculty in the Provost's Undergraduate Course Development Fund (UCDF), also described in Section 7 of this Self-study.
+These examples illustrate that OISE has not only contributed to these priorities, but-through successful academic planning, and through progress towards its academic priorities over the past five years-OISE has been able to meet opportunities and respond to challenges both local and global, and break new ground in relation to these priorities.